Things to do in Sunart

 Here's a real insider's tip: Sanna Spice, an Indian takeaway based in Ardnamurchan beyond Kilchoan, have started doing a delivery to Strontian on the first Wednesday of the month.
-Order in advance via their Facebook page if you are lucky enough to be in the area at the right time.
+Order in advance (by 9pm the day before) via their Facebook page if you are lucky enough to be in the area at the right time.
 Who knows, if they get enough orders they may extend their regular Acharacle run to Strontian on a more frequent basis...

 There are plenty of gentle walks in Strontian such as Phemie's Woodland or the Ariundle Oakwoods.
 Download the Forestry Commissions leaflet about these and other walks in adjacent Morvern before your visit.

 There are also a number of wonderful high level walks, that include some scrambling, on the boundary with Ardgour.
 The two highest peaks on the peninsulas, Garbh Bheinn (885m) and Sgurr Dhomhnuill (888m), are both accessible from Strontian.
 Although these fall a little short of being Munro's (3000ft or 912m), it means you are unlikely to see (m)any people on them and you'll have the breathtaking views to yourself.
 However, These are definitely mountain routes in tough terrain without any significant paths to follow and should not be taken lightly - each route is likely to be a 7-8 hour walking day (obviously depends upon your speed of walking).